itstechaj/WEB-Music-Player/README.md

 # Music-Player
-Custom Music Player using Html , CSS and JavaScript .
+Web Based Custom Music Player using Html , CSS and JavaScript . you can add our songs and make our custom playlists.